Grant Writing Materials

 The U.S. Department of Labor projects that between 2008 and 2018, 1.4 million computing jobs will have opened in the U.S. If current university graduation rates continue, only 61% of these jobs could be filled by U.S. computing degree-earners.
 Unfortunately, graduation rates are dropping or stagnating at most universities.
 It is imperative that we have more students studying Computer Science if we are to fill those jobs.
 Computer science teaches students design, logical reasoning, and problem solving - all valuable well beyond the computer science classroom.

-NCWIT has some good resources backing up and expanding on the above paragraph:
+NCWIT and code.org have some good resources backing up and expanding on the above paragraph:

 Which Students will be Impacted by the Grant

-With the Finch's current sensor suite and software support, we believe any introductory or AP Computer Science class can make use of the Finch during the entire length of the course.
-We also think they could be used in math and science education for shorter modules.
+With the Finch's current sensor suite and software support, any introductory or AP Computer Science class can make excellent use of the Finch during the entire length of the course.
+The Finch can also be used in math and science classes for shorter modules.
 For example, Computer Science students could write data-logging programs that are used in a regular science class, with the data being analyzed in a math class.

-We plan to release drag and drop programming environments that will allow students from 4th grade and up to use the Finch.
-These environments will be ready by the 2012-2013 school year.
+We also have drag and drop programming environments that allow students from 3rd grade and up to use the Finch to learn programming and computational thinking skills.

 Expected Lifetime of Equipment